 Jason Chohonis, AP World History teacher at Cutler Bay High School, Miami, FL

-Carly Hill, AP U.S. history, AP Human Geography, and AVID at Timberline High School, Boise, ID
+Carly Hill, Speech and Drama teacher at Fairmont Junior High School, Boise, ID

 Cherry Whipple, U.S. and World History teacher at Austin High School, Austin, TX